 Innovation in Obstetrics & Gynecology

-By 2020, women’s healthcare needs will grow by 6 percent.
+Women's healthcare services are in demand.
 The average age of Gynecologists is 51, and most physicians in this field retire before age 60.
 The potential for a shortage in the field is rising rapidly.

 But thanks to advancements in medical science, women will soon have better access to care and a better understanding of their health.

 Many women in the U.S. lack access to prenatal and postnatal care, leaving both mother and baby vulnerable to complications like: